Cricket

 Third Umpire

 In international cricket, the third umpire has been used to supplement the role of the two umpires on the ground.
 The third umpire is equally qualified, and sits off the ground with access to TV replays of certain situations (such as disputed catches and boundaries) to advise the central umpires.
 The umpires out on the field are in communication via wireless technology with the other umpire.
-The third umpire is also asked to adjudicate on run out decisions, which he makes without consultation with the two central umpires.
+The third umpire is also asked to adjudicate on run out decisions, which he uses video replay and makes a decision without consultation with the two central umpires.

-Cricket has joined some other sports and have played around with an umpire referral system.
-It was first trialed in 2008 (in a Test series between Sri Lanka and India).
+Cricket has joined some other world sports and has included an umpire referral system in some international matches.
+Such a system was first trialled in 2008 (in a Test series between Sri Lanka and India).
 Unlike in tennis where the challenge and referral decision is clear cut using hawke-eye technology, the cricket referral is adjudicated by the third umpire, and is open to further errors.
 The actual way it works may change and develop, but when it was first brought in this is how it worked.

 It all sounds great for the players and viewers at home, but the pressure is on the umpires.
-In reality, the process takes too long and can distract from the game.
-When there are challenges left near the end of an innings, players tend to make frivolous challenges on the off chance of getting a decision overturned.
-So there are still problems that need to be ironed out, but a great step forward for cricket.
+In reality, the process often takes too long and can distract from the game.
+When the teams have challenges remaining near the end of an innings, players tend to make frivolous challenges on the off-chance of getting a decision overturned.
+So there are still problems that need to be ironed out, but the referral system is a great step forward for cricket.

 TV Technology